elastos/Elastos.Hive.Node/README.md

 ```shell
 $ curl -XPOST  -H "Content-Type: application/json" -d '{"key":"value"}' http://your-hive-node-ipaddress:5000/api/v1/echo
 ```
-which would return something below in case that it's been running.
+Which would return something below in case that it's been running.
 ```json
 {"key":"value"}
 ```
-You also can open the Browser to input the following URL to see the version of Hive node:
+You also can open the Browser to input the following URL to see the version of the Hive node:
 ```http
 http://your-hive-node-ip-address:5000/api/v1/hive/version
 ```